Genomics of Energy & Environment Meeting

 Event Location: Marriott Hotel, 2355 North Main Street Walnut Creek, CA 94596

 Who should attend?
 Any and all researchers and students interested in energy and environmental genomics.

 Need some inspiration to participate?
 See/hear these testimonials from a previous meeting.

-Topics include: Microbial genomics, fungal genomics, metagenomics, and plant genomics; genome editing, secondary metabolites, pathway engineering, synthetic biology, high-throughput functional genomics, high-performance computing applications and societal impact of technological advances.
+Topics: Microbial genomics, fungal genomics, metagenomics, and plant genomics; genome editing, secondary metabolites, pathway engineering, synthetic biology, high-throughput functional genomics, high-performance computing applications and societal impact of technological advances.
 State-of-the-art presentations by invited speakers as well as short talks selected from poster abstracts.